HudsonAlpha/synergy/projects/python/README.md

 # Synergy Provisioning via Image Streamer and Python

-The HudsonAlpha artifact bundles and scripts are used to provision 3 use cases:
+The HudsonAlpha artifact bundle and scripts are used to provision 3 use cases:
 Docker CentOS 7.3
 OpenStack Newton all-in-one
 OpenStack Newton compute node